in

 Patients undergoing RYGB had twice the risk of incident AUD symptoms versus LAGB (Laparoscopic adjustable gastric banding) [Ref].

-Personality Changes after Bariatric Surgery: Substance use and alcohol use disorder after RYGB vs LAGB.
+Substance use disorder and alcohol use disorder after RYGB vs LAGB.

 Another multi-institutional study on AUD following bariatric surgery found that the preoperative, one-year, and two-year prevalence of AUD were 7.6, 6.3, and 11.9 percent, respectively, for RYGB and 10.1, 9.0, and 14.4 percent for SG (Sleeve Gastrectomy), respectively [Ref].